 The informal economy: route into or out of poverty?

-Could the informal economy be the route to deliver the big sustainable development ideals such as the Green Economy, Millennium Development Goals and poverty reduction strategies, given that its share is rapidly increasing and that the poor mostly operate here?
+It asks whether the informal economy could be the route to deliver the big sustainable development ideals such as the green economy, Millennium Development Goals and poverty reduction strategies, given that its share is rapidly increasing and that the poor mostly operate there.